cran-task-views/Spatial/Spatial.md

     handling metadata (CF conventions) in the self-described NetCDF format.
--   `r pkg("CFtime")` encapsulates the CF time coordinate and allows to deal with the different CF calendars
+-   `r pkg("CFtime")` encapsulates the CF time coordinate and allows to deal with the different CF calendars.

 Reading and writing spatial data
 --------------------------------